ASSESSMENTS

 Requirements

-To be eligible to participate in Practice Ready Ontario applicants must have completed a medical degree at a recognized school, as well as at least two years of postgraduate training in family medicine or general practice.
+To be eligible to participate in Practice Ready Ontario applicants must have completed a medical degree at a recognized school, as well as a combination of postgraduate training in family medicine or general practice and practice experience.
 Up-to-date practical experience is also essential.

 Click on each category below to read about Practice Ready Ontario applicant requirements: